n-grace-henry/MS-Thesis/progress_logs/10_progress_log.md

 Starting acid hydrolysis on all of the remaining 14 samples.
 Breaking these into two groups of 7.
 Both of these I am doing hydrolysis and blowing down today.

+## 2023-10-23
+I did column filtration and purification for 7 of the 14 samples that I hydrolyzed.